Adoption and Bipolar Disorder

 Bipolar disorder includes four main mood episodes – Mania, Hypomania, Depression, and Mixed Mood.
 People who experience at least four of these episodes a year, which last a week or more, may have bipolar disorder.

-If you are considering adopting a child that has been diagnosed with bipolar disorder, or may have a possibility of developing bipolar disorder, it is important that you learn as much as you can about the illness.
+If you are considering an adoption situation that includes adoption and bipolar disorder, it is important that you learn as much as you can about the illness.
 Caring for someone with this disorder can be challenging for parents and it is important that you keep in mind that they will need as much loving support and understanding that you can give them.

 Ultimately, the decision to adopt a child where one or both of the birth parents may have bipolar disorder lies exclusively with you.
 Research is being done to improve treatment.
 The best person to speak to about bipolar is your pediatrician.
 Also, you can check with national organizations specializing in bipolar and manic depression.
 There is no guarantee that your child will also suffer from this disorder.
 You will have to consider, if your child is diagnosed with being borderline bipolar, can you handle the special issues associated with raising a child who has with this disorder?
 Will you be able to give them the support, patience and love that they will need?